-- restrictions/requirements (by the Regional Harbour Master) - boarding position - desired course and speed to conduct the transfer.
+- restrictions/requirements (by the harbour master) - boarding position - desired course and speed to conduct the transfer (this is done by the pilot or the pilot launch).

-Ships are to be at the pilot boarding ground at the notified time of pilot boarding, with all preparations for boarding completed in accordance with the instructions in this Section.
-Ships should be underway, proceeding at 6 knots and providing a good lee.
-The pilot ladder is to be rigged 1.5 metres above the water, with two manropes and a heaving line standing by.
-At night, a forward facing light is required to illuminate the ladder in full compliance with IMO Res A.1045(27) and subsequent amendments.
+Ships are to be at the pilot boarding ground at the notified time of pilot boarding, with all preparations for boarding completed in accordance with the instructions in this section.
+Ships should be underway, proceeding at six knots and providing a good lee.
+The pilot ladder is to be rigged 1.5 m above the water, with two manropes and a heaving line standing by.
+At night, a forward facing light is required to illuminate the ladder in accordance with IMO requirements and IMPA recommendations (see Pilot ladder boarding arrangement.)

-8.5.2 Pilot launch preparation
+8.6.1 Pilot launch preparation

 Ships pilot ladders must comply with the requirements of SOLAS CH V - Regulation 23 - Pilot Transfer Arrangements Resolution A.1045(27).
-Ships must complete the Pilot Ladder Checklist (see Section 16.17).
-The checklist must be submitted to ships agent no later than 12 hours prior to arrival to the pilotage area, as detailed within Section 2.2, Table 1.
+Ships must complete the Gladstone Marine Pilot Services - Pilot Ladder Checklist (see Section 16.19).
+The checklist must be submitted to ships agent no later than 12 hours prior to arrival to the pilotage area, as detailed within Section 2.2, Table 1

-8.5.3 Passage planning and bridge resource management (BRM)
+8.7 Passage planning - bridge resource management (BRM)